The Project (Australian TV program): Controversy

 On 24 July 2012, mild controversy was caused when actor Hugh Sheridan appeared on the show promoting his new show, I Will Survive.
 During the interview, Sheridan called South Australian town Port Augusta "Port A-Gutta", which was seen as a mockery of Aboriginal slang by locals.

+In August 2014, senator Eric Abetz received criticism from the media and politicians such as the Greens' Adam Bandt for making claims of a link between abortion and breast cancer when appearing on the show.
+He had been on The Project to discuss his association with the World Congress of Families.

 On 24 June 2015, host Aly clashed with former terror suspect Zaky Mallah in a particularly heated exchange, which resulted in some viewers cheering, and some expressing their disappointment that Mallah had been given a platform at all.

 In March 2016, The Project used an edited image of Sudanese-Australian rapper Ror Akot to promote a story on South Sudanese gang violence in Melbourne.
 There was no evidence to suggest that Akot was in a gang or linked to violence and according to Akot, he believed that his image had been "destroyed".

 On 27 May 2017, tennis great and Christian pastor Margaret Court appeared on the program after she wrote a letter saying she was "disappointed Qantas had become an active promoter for same sex marriage".
 She found it "hard to voice her opinion over the top of hosts Waleed Aly and panellist Meshel Laurie".
 She said it was "disrespectful" and "disgusting".